mdindoost/website/content/authors/admin/_index.md

 ---
 # Display name
-title: Oliver Alvarado Rodriguez
+title: Mohammad Dindoost

 # Full name (for SEO)
-first_name: Oliver
+first_name: Mohammad
-last_name: Alvarado Rodriguez
+last_name: Dindoost

 # Is this the primary user of the site?
 superuser: true